Show Me (Jessica Sutta song)

 "Show Me" is the debut solo single by American recording artist Jessica Sutta.
-The song was written by Alex Geringas, Paddy Dalton and its producer songwriter Busbee, which lyrically talks about how actions talk louder than words.
+The song was featured in the movie Teen Spirit.
+It was written by Alex Geringas, Paddy Dalton and its producer songwriter Busbee, which lyrically talks about how actions talk louder than words.
 Musically, the song is a club-inspired song.
 "Show Me" premiered on Idolator on August 3, 2011, and was released on August 23, 2011, via Hollywood Records.

 "Show Me" is composed as an uptempo dance-pop and electropop song with a synthpop beat.
 The song received mostly positive reviews, with music critics complimenting its club anthem-like nature and the synth pop associated with it.
 The song peaked at number one on the Hot Dance Club Songs in the United States, becoming Sutta's first solo number-one single and first Pussycat Doll to ever top the Billboard Club chart as a solo artist.
 "Show Me" is Jessica's second time at the top following her 2007 collaboration with Dave Audé, "Make It Last" while her Paul Van Dyk feature "White Lies" peaked at No. 3 in the same year.

 A music video was shot for the single, featuring Sutta in an underground club, dancing to the track.
 The video received positive reviews, with some finding similarities to Janet Jackson's "All Nite (Don't Stop)" and Britney Spears' "Till the World Ends".
-The song was featured in the ABC Family original movie "Teen Spirit".
 A remix EP was released on iTunes.